paulproteus/operations/using-funds/expense-report.md

 Expense report submissions are preferably done via Expensify.
 Our goal is to make this easy for volunteers.
 If any of this presents a hardship, please [let us know](mailto:finance@bridgefoundry.org)!
 We're always looking for ways to streamline our processes.

+*Note: Please avoid submitting expenses for reimbursement October 20 - November 3 2017.
+We are transitioning our Expensify infrastructure from our fiscal sponsor to our new nonprofit during this time period.
+If you do need to submit a report during this time, contact us at finance@bridgefoundry.org to let us know and get an update on anything you need to know.*

 ## Get Set Up On Expensify

 1. Complete and submit this form: http://goo.gl/forms/7PjAqgoGM2.